zwettemaan/CRDT_UXP/mddocs/docs.md

 Default behavior:

-- rejects source matching the rough async-mode heuristic
+- conservatively rejects source matching the rough async-mode heuristic
 - writes the source to a temporary `.idjs` payload file and launches it through the bridge runner with redraw disabled
 - does not keep a persistent engine or idle-task queue between calls